SARAH DOWIE - CHIEF EXECUTIVE

 I’ve been with Timeout Contact for one year and have had many positive experiences and transformations during this time.
 The one that stands out the most would be the changes made with the children, from arriving to Timeout Contact scared and anxious of the unknown, to racing me up the stairs because the child is so excited to see their family/whanau, and them going from tears to laughter.
 Hearing the laughter in the room has everyone smiling.
 Seeing these positive changes makes me enjoy my job every day.

-Rachel Bird - Acting Chairperson
+Rachel Bird - Chairperson

 Brett Hudson - Chair Audit & Risk Committee